DelilahEve/simple-graves-mod/README.md

 ## To-do:
 - ~~Store player's exp in the grave~~ ✓
 - ~~Make it so the grave **does** replace blocks like snow~~ ✓
-- Add nametags above the graves
-- Allow for the grave to be waterlogged (maybe)
 - Add support for [trinkets/rings](https://www.curseforge.com/minecraft/mc-mods/trinkets-fabric "Trinkets (fabric)")
-- Add mod menu support
-- Add an "xpRestorePercent" configuration option
-- (Optional): Add crafting recipe so players can use gravestone as decoration

 ## License